advance100/doc_webpack/how-to-write-a-loader.md

 };
 ```

+### not keep state between runs and modules

+A loader should be independent of other modules compiled (expect of these issued by the loader).

+A loader should be independent of previous compilations of the same module.

 ### mark dependencies

 If a loader uses external resources (i. e. by reading from filesystem), they **must** tell about that.
 This information is used to invalidate cacheable loaders and recompile in watch mode.